BEGINNINGS . . . . . .

 had known Doreen Scott ever since he produced his very first cover art

-for her in 1973, was called in to provide the solution.
+for her in the summer of 1973, was called in to provide the solution.

 At the cover briefing Peter was told that deadline time was